psenough/vainglory_draft_simulator/README.md

 ## TODO

-* figure out a way to use API to get json with winrates of heroes maybe using `https://github.com/zeroclutch/vainglory-counter-data` ?
+* figure out a way to use API to get json with winrates of heroes maybe using `https://github.com/zeroclutch/vainglory-counter-data` ? or vgpro

 * display total winrate of heroes on screen